vegos/Hiroyasu_IC-980Pro_Max/Microphone_Mod/README.md

 ### Before

 * “Transistor-like” sound
 * Mid-heavy, narrow, less natural
 * Typical communication-grade audio

 ### After (Primo EM258)

 * **Higher fidelity**
 * **Fuller / more bass presence**
 * Smoother and more natural voice reproduction
 * Less harsh in the high-mid range

 👉 Overall:
-**Less “communication-style”, more natural / hi-fi sound**
+* **Less “communication-style”, more natural / hi-fi sound**

 ---

 ## 💡 Notes

 * This mod favors **audio quality over maximum “cut-through”** in noisy RF environments
 * For FM communication, additional EQ or pre-emphasis may be desirable if stronger presence is needed
 * Mechanical stability (glue or strain relief) is recommended due to the use of fine wire

 ---

 ## 🧾 Conclusion

 This is a simple but effective modification that significantly improves microphone audio quality.
 It requires minimal components, but careful handling due to the pin mismatch.

-Compared to the stock capsule, the EM258 provides:
+Compared to the stock capsule, the Primo EM258 provides:

-Higher S/N ratio (less background noise)
+* Higher S/N ratio (less background noise)
-Flatter frequency response
+* Flatter frequency response
-More natural voice reproduction
+* More natural voice reproduction

 👉 In practice, this results in a more “hi-fi” audio.